 Paul as a biblical picture of toughness

 As always, Scripture provides a picture of the kind of toughness that outlasts tough times.
 Paul was in prison somewhere, with a very real possibility of being sentenced to death.
 I think we could all call that a tough place.
 Yet his letter to the Philippians exudes joy like nothing else he ever wrote.
 He never let himself get down for very long.
-Remember, Paul was a nickname for a man his parents named Saul.
+Remember, Paul was the Roman name of a man the Jewish community called Saul.
 Paul comes from a Latin word for small or humble.
 Maybe he was Frank Perdue with a good Jewish beard, but even tougher.

 With Paul in prison, perhaps many people decided to stop proclaiming Christ.
 He doesn’t mention them.
 He does mention that some proclaimed Christ out of some kind of rivalry with Paul, seeking to make him look bad by comparison.
 Paul didn’t care, so long as they proclaimed the gospel accurately.
 People like that would irritate me.
 Paul rejoiced over them the same way he rejoiced over those who proclaimed Christ from purer motives.
 That’s tough.